 Project status: This project is taken.
 The professor has no more '396' projects this term.

 Ethics, safety, and training: Supervisors are responsible for the ethics and safety compliance of undergraduate students.
-This project involves: biohazardous substances, handling chemicals.
+This project involves: Human subjects; Biohazardous substances; Handling chemicals.